Surviving the Holidays with Intermittent Fasting

 The Cons.
 Alternatively, not everyone finds the all-or-nothing approach sustainable.
 Also, there are inarguably social implications that go along with skipping mealtime.
 Since we are accustomed to the ritual of breaking bread with friends and family, some people could find IF especially challenging over the holidays.

-· Break your fast with healthy fats like eggs or avocado.
+Break your fast intentionally.
+Start with healthy fats such as eggs or avocado.

-· Up your water intake while you are fasting.
-Herbal tea is allowed.
-My favorite teas (Good Earth’s Sweet & Spicy and Stash’s Licorice Spice) are sweet enough for my sugar tooth to drink without any added sweeteners.
+Hydrate well.
+Increase your water intake while fasting.
+Herbal tea is fine; my favorites are Good Earth’s Sweet & Spicy and Stash’s Licorice Spice, which are naturally sweet without added sugar.

-· Don’t be afraid to exercise while fasting.
-Exercise accelerates all the benefits of IF, and IF accelerates the benefits of exercise!
+Keep moving.
+Don’t be afraid to exercise while fasting.
+Exercise amplifies the benefits of IF, and IF enhances the benefits of exercise.
+I especially enjoy long walks while fasting, as they don’t tend to spike my hunger.

 Things To Watch For/Considerations